mosajjal/dnsmonster/README.md

 `dnsmonster` supports pre-processing sampling of packet using a simple parameter: `sampleRatio`. this parameter accepts a "ratio" value, like "1:2".
 "1:2" means for each 2 packet that arrives, only process one of them (50% sampling).
 Note that this sampling happens AFTER `bpf` filters and not before. if you have an issue keeping up with the volume of your DNS traffic, you can set this to something like "2:10", meaning 20% of the packets that pass your `bpf` filter, will be processed by `dnsmonster`.

 ## skip domains
 `dnsmonster` supports a post-processing domain skip list to avoid writing noisy, repetitive data to your Database.
-The domain skip list is a csv-formatted file, with only two columns: a string and a logic for that particular string. `dnsmonster` supports two logics: `suffix` and `fqdn`. `suffix` means that only the domains ending with the mentioned string will be skipped to be written to DB.
+The domain skip list is a csv-formatted file, with only two columns: a string and a logic for that particular string. `dnsmonster` supports three logics: `prefix`, `suffix` and `fqdn`. `prefix` and `suffix` means that only the domains starting/ending with the mentioned string will be skipped to be written to DB.
 Note that since we're talking about DNS questions, your string will most likely have a trailing `.` that needs to be included in your skip list row as well (take a look at [skipdomains.csv.sample](skipdomains.csv.sample) for a better view).
 You can also have a full FQDN match to avoid writing highly noisy FQDNs into your database.

-FQDN prefix will not be supported at this point since the trust tree of a FQDN starts at the end not at the beginning, which will allow a malicious domain to have a prefix of "google.com" in their domain, creating false negatives for `dnsmonster`.
+## allow domains
+`dnsmonster` has the concept of "allowdomains", which helps building the detection if certain FQDNs, prefixes or suffixes are present in the DNS traffic.
+Given the fact that `dnsmonster` supports multiple output streams with different logic for each one, it's possible to collect all DNS traffic in ClickHouse, but collect only "allowlist" domains in stdout or in a file in the same instance of `dnsmonster`.

 ## SAMPLE in clickhouse SELECT queries
 By default, the main tables created by [tables.sql](clickhouse/tables.sql) (`DNS_LOG`) file have the ability to sample down a result as needed, since each DNS question has a semi-unique UUID associated with it.
 For more information about SAMPLE queries in Clickhouse, please check out [this](https://clickhouse.tech/docs/en/sql-reference/statements/select/sample/) document.